AndrewH1188/andrew-harding-portfolio/README.md

 This is a new feature that I decided to add.
 I wanted employers to be able to explore my skills further and so added the portfolio sites of Behance and GitHub so that they are able to.
 * [Adobe Behance](https://www.behance.net/Andrew_Harding)
 * [GitHub](https://github.com/AndrewH1188)

+## Bugs
+### Bugs Fixed
+* No back to top button on the Illustration page.
+This was because the code was cut to put oon a page instead of copied.
+After the code was replaced the back to the top button showed and functioned as it should.

+* When I looked on my iPad the nav links were closer to my name, but weren't on my Mac.
+This was caused by looking at the live site on my iPad that was due to be added, committed and pushed, whereas on my Mac I was viewing the site haviing used python3 -m http.server.
+Once the add, commit and push were completed and the live view refreshed on my iPad all was as I expected it to look.
+* Adobe Behance icon in the footer and War Heroes Remembered Code Institute portfolio project link didn't work when clicked on.
+Once the links were updated they both worked as expected.
+* I tried to add a 123 Reg domain name to my portfolio project so that this had a more professional feel to it.
+I was unfortunately not able to do this.
+I decided not to go any further with this because of the complications and use the .github.io link instead.
+Reverting back meant that there were problems when I came to add, commit and push my site.
+GitHub was saying to me that the push couldn't be completed and that I should do a Git pull.
+As there was nothing to pull I did a hard delete to restore / reset to a previous commit.
+I made the changes that I needed in the code then did the git add, commit and push and this all worked fine again.

+### Known Bugs
+There are no known bugs that I am aware of.

 ## Testing
 Testing can be found [here](TESTING.md)